 Hugging the southeastern tip of St. Simons Island, the beach has been one of the biggest draws to the Island for generations.
 What is unique about our beachfront is that there is very little commercial development along the ocean front.
 The King & Prince Resort is the only large-scale hotel on the beach, but it's design and construction works with the environment rather than dominates it.
 Unlike our neighbors to the north or south whose beaches are lined with large, high-rise hotels or commercially congested boardwalks, zoning laws here are very strict, limit the height of any buildings and work to maintain the natural beauty of our shoreline.

-The best public access to the beach on the Island would have to be Coast Guard Station with it's large parking lot and bathroom facilities.
+The best public access to the beach on the Island would have to be the old Coast Guard Station with it's large parking lot and bathroom facilities.
 Residents can enjoy the beach year-round but the season runs from just before Memorial Day to Labor Day.
 We actually see visitor activity on the rise beginning shortly after Easter...when any warm sunny day is a good beach day... and it grows continuously after that as various school systems let out for the summer.
 Thanks to our warm climate, beach-goers have well into September and sometimes even October to enjoy themselves!

 There are many other public accesses to the beach along the roads that parallel the ocean.
 Just look for signs, but please always remember to respect homeowners' rights and properties when parking.